chazzka/clanekcathedral/clanek.md

 | Novelty |23|14|

 ### Experiment 4
-Experiment with code number 4 contains one condensed cluster with many overlapping dapoints
+Experiment with code number 4 contains one condensed cluster with many overlapping datapoints around X=200 and Y=200;

 Figure x shows the side-by-side visual representation of one of the 30 runs.